Naymmmm/FastCast2/README.md

 &nbsp;

 > [!NOTE]
-> - I still have not finished making the API Usage, README.md 100%
+> - I still have not finished making the API Usage, README.md 100% yet

 ## How to install
 1. Go to the toolbox